Robertof/perl-www-telegram-botapi/README.md

 $api->setWebhook ({ url => 'https://example.com/webhook' }, sub {
     my ($ua, $tx) = @_;
     die unless $tx->success;
-    say "Webhook set!"
+    say 'Webhook set!'
 });
 ```

 This module makes use of ["Autoloading" in perlsub](https://metacpan.org/pod/perlsub#Autoloading).
-This means that every current and future method
+This means that **every current and future
-of the Telegram Bot API can be used by calling its Perl equivalent, without requiring an update
+method of the Telegram Bot API can be used by calling its Perl equivalent**, without requiring an
-of the module.
+update of the module.

 If you'd like to avoid using `AUTOLOAD`, then you may simply call the ["api\_request"](#api_request) method
 specifying the method name as the first argument.